 ||All payment events||The payment event will retried later through the Retry On Hold job.
 This is a recovery backdoor.|

-These different statuses can occur throughout the order life of your OMS, depending on the payment integration used.
+These different statuses can occur throughout the order flow of your OMS, depending on the used payment integration.

 No matter the method, we recommend extensive testing in staging and production prior to opening to the public.
 Sufficient time should be allocated for this important activity.
 With payments, production is always different than staging, even in subtle ways, due to the way real credit cards and banks process transactions.